css-modules/css-modules/README.md

 ## Naming

-For local class names camelCase naming is recommended (but not enforced).
+For local class names camelCase naming is recommended, but not enforced.

 ## Exceptions